 - Put your boots on at the car.

-- Get your lift ticket and rental gear at the tent and bus.
+- Check in for your lift ticket and rental gear at the tent.

 - Come back down towards the lift and join a group.